captainchicken2023/Predicting-Flight-Delays/README.md

 ## Predictions: Logistical Regression & Random Forest
+Let's quickly compare models before getting started:

+- Logistical Regression
+* Suitable only for binary classification problems
+* Assumes linear relationships between the independent/dependent variables
+* Prone to overfitting
+* Prone to biased predictions for imbalanced datasets

+- Random Forest
+* Suitable for both classification and regression problems
+* Handles missing values, outliers, and non-linear relationships well
+* Handles high-dimensional data well
+* Time-consuming to train

 ### Logistical Regression
+Up front, it is worth mentioning that memory limitations severely limited the dataset size.
+I had to reduce total entries to account for the dummy columns needed.

 Logistical Regression yielded an initial accuracy rate of 50%.
 This may have been due to the extreme imbalance in y values:
 On-Time:  87185
 Delayed:  25917